istio/old_pilot_repo/README.md

     cp ~/.kube/config platform/kube/
     sed -i 's!/Users/<username>!/home/ubuntu!' platform/kube/config

+Also, copy the same file to `/home/ubuntu/.kube/config` in the VM, and make sure that the file is readable to user `ubuntu`.

 If you are using GKE, please make sure you are using static client certificates before fetching cluster credentials: